by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

-Today, we are going to learn how to dehydrate chicken.
-It's much simpler to use pre-cooked, pre-sliced chicken breast, either sliced fresh at the Deli counter or from meats sold pre-sliced in tubs.
+If you want to know how to dehydrate chicken safely, keep reading.
+It's much simpler to use pre-cooked, pre-sliced chicken breast - either sliced fresh at the Deli counter or from meats sold pre-sliced in tubs.

-However, I do cover how to dehydrate left-over chicken pieces too!
+However, I do cover how to dehydrate your left-over roast or baked chicken pieces too!

 Chicken BEFORE Dehydrating